PrinceAsiedu/wg-bear/CONTRIBUTING.md

 - **Be Collaborative:** Work together to solve problems and build new initiatives.
 - **Be Open:** Share your knowledge and be open to learning from others.

-We’re excited to collaborate with you and appreciate your support in advancing beloging, empowerment, allyship, and representation in open source cybersecurity!
+We’re excited to collaborate with you and appreciate your support in advancing belonging, empowerment, allyship, and representation in open source cybersecurity!

 For any questions or additional guidance, contact us through Slack or during our working group meetings.
 Let's build a better, more inclusive cybersecurity community together!